ronaldokwir/Nkozi-Electronics/README.md

 # Nkozi-Electronics
-Final Exams E-Commerce
+Final Exams E-Commerce.
-Hi there, due to the change to the project database we have to change this repository to the above name.
+Hi there, due to the changes to the project database we have changed this repository to the above name.
-So please endavour to use it as you can edit, push, or change any codes to this project.
+So please endeavour to collaborate on this project.
+You can edit, push, or change any codes to this project.

 Group members                Reg.
 No:       (Pease register your name)
 1. okwir Ronald              2018-B071-10013